GolnooshBabaei/safeaipackage/README.md

 __Functions:__

-compute_rge_values(xtrain,
-                xtest,
-                yhat,
-                model,
-                variables,
-                group= False)
+compute_rge_values(xtrain, xtest, yhat, model, variables, group= False)

-This function calculates RGE for each single considered variable, individually or in a group based on the provided value for group parameter.
+This function calculates RGE for each single considered variable individually or in a group based on the provided value for group parameter.
 In particular, this function compares ranks of the predicted values including all the variables with the ranks of the predicted values by the model excluding the effect of the selected variable(s).
 When RGE is equal to 1, it shows a variable with a high contribution to the model. while when it is equal to 0, there is no contribution to the predictions.

 - **Parameters**:
     - `xtrain`: Train data
     - `xtest`: Test data
     - `yhat`: Predicted probabilities
-    - `model`: A trained model, which could be a classifier or regressor.
+    - `model`: A trained model, which could be a classifier or regressor
     - `variables`: List of variables
     - `group`: A boolean parameter.
-If True, calculate RGE for the group of variables as a whole; otherwise, calculate for each variable.
+If True, calculate RGE for the group of variables as a whole; otherwise, calculate for each variable

 - **Returns**: RGE